pongsakcu/particlevis/Readme.txt

-This is the CVS folder for ParticleVis.
-By checking out all the source files here, you should have an up to date (but uncompiled) copy of PVis.
+This is the main trunk of ParticleVis.
+By checking out all the source files here, you should have an up to date copy of PVis.

+LIBRARY ACKNOWLEDGEMENTS:
+  TNT: Template Numerical Toolkit
+  GLEW: GL Extension Wrangler
+  EXPAT: The Expat XML parser library
+  LIBPNG/ZLIB: Compression libraries for gzip reading/png writing

 TODO

--Cullface disabled after inverted particles: disrupts transparency rendering -Multiple file input?
+-Cullface disabled after inverted particles: disrupts transparency rendering -Testing testing testing
--Color dialogs for marked particles etc.
--Implement renderers
-	-vectorsets?  probably separate.
-	-surface maps
--Testing testing testing